survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ![Gulp](images/gulp.png)

 [Gulp](http://gulpjs.com/) takes a different approach.
 Instead of relying on configuration per plugin, you deal with actual code.
-Gulp builds on top of the concept of piping.
-If you are familiar with Unix, it's the same idea here.
+If you are familiar with Unix and piping, you'll like Gulp.
 You have the following concepts:

 * *Sources* to match to files.
 * *Filters* to perform operations on sources (e.g., convert to JavaScript)
 * *Sinks* (e.g., your build directory) where to pipe your build results.

-Here's a sample *Gulpfile* to give you a better idea of the approach, taken from the project's README.
-It has been abbreviated a notch:
+Here's an abbreviated sample *Gulpfile* to give you a better idea of the approach, taken from the project's README:

 **Gulpfile.js**